oar-team/batsim/docs/protocol.rst

 ~~~~~~~~~~~~~

 Asks Batsim to call the scheduler later on, at a given timestamp.

+Batsim will send a :ref:`proto_REQUESTED_CALL` event when the desired timestamp is reached.

 **data**: When the scheduler desires to be called.